NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Guest of Sedeq Lodge.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of the Arcana or Religion skills, as well as your choice of the Genie Lore or Sarenrae Lore skills.
-You gain the [[Feats/Recognize Spell|Recognize Spell]] skill feat.
+You gain the [[Recognize Spell|Recognize Spell]] skill feat.

 Additionally, when you receive a mission briefing at Sedeq Lodge, your familiarity with the site and the nearby area comes in handy.
 You gain a +2 circumstance bonus to your checks to Gather Information or Recall Knowledge during the Getting Started segment of such adventures.
 Be sure to remind your GM that you have a relevant background.